zero-to-mastery/resources/AlgorithmsDataStructures.md

 - [Algorithms, Part I]( https://in.coursera.org/learn/algorithms-part1) one of the best course on DSA from coursera available for free
 - [Algorithms, Part II](https://in.coursera.org/learn/algorithms-part2)

+- [The Last Algorithms Course You'll Need by The Primeagen](https://frontendmasters.com/courses/algorithms/) Free but you will need to sign up to Frontend Masters.
+Super fun, beginner-friendly data structures and algorithms course.
+Is it really the last algorithms course you'll need?
+If you want to pass tough interview questions, then yes!
+You'll learn big o time complexity, fundamental data structures like arrays, lists, trees, graphs, and maps, and searching and sorting algorithms.

 ## Tutorials

 - [Learn DS & Algorithms](https://www.programiz.com/dsa) Learn different types of data structures and algorithms and their implementations in Python, C, C++, and Java.